The Challenges of Running a Queer Homeless Shelter in Jamaica

 Part of the reason LGBTQ communities are so neglected in Jamaica might be due to the fact that almost 70 percent of the country identifies as Christian.
 Amongst many of them, it is believed that acceptance of LGBTQ persons is akin to turning one’s back on God.

-This is not necessarily to say that there is a lack of sympathy for the homeless youth across the board among the middle-class members of the LGBTQ community.
-Rather, as J-Flag, Jamaica’s leading LGBTQ rights organization stated in its 2013 Annual Report: “The diversity of Jamaica’s LGBT community has been masked by the advocacy and media narratives that have focused on victimhood, crime and violence, sex and HIV.”
+This is not necessarily to say that there is a lack of sympathy for the homeless youth across the board amongst the middle-class members of the LGBTQ community.
+Rather, as J-Flag, Jamaica’s leading LGBTQ rights organization stated in their 2013 Annual Report : “the diversity of Jamaica’s LGBT community has been masked by the advocacy and media narratives that have focused on victimhood, crime and violence, sex and HIV.”
 Therefore, when choosing issues to campaign for year on year, the middle-class members of the LGBTQ rights movement may be wary that consistently prioritizing the cause of the homeless youth will present the rights movement as a single-issue platform.

 According to Dane Lewis, director of J-Flag, one of the greatest barriers to providing shelter for the LGBTQ homeless youth is a lack of funding.
 NGOs seeking to alleviate the burdens of the queer homeless youth were, and still are, locked in ongoing negotiations with both the government and international agencies for financial support that would help them address the issue on the ground.
 They find themselves consistently overstretched and unable to provide anything more than stop-gap support.